jube-home/www.jube.io/_pages/training.md

 permalink: /training/
 ---

-For self-guided learning, users can explore the [documentation](https://jube-home.github.io/jube/).

 While transaction monitoring encompasses a broad spectrum of activities, this remote training specifically focuses on the AML (Anti-Money Laundering) use case.
 The remote training is designed to support compliance efforts and is structured around this guidance.
 This guidance is intended to be adapted by compliance managers to align with an